-Disney+ doesn’t just have thousands of hours’ worth of entertainment to enjoy.
-Much like DVDs and Blu-ray discs, it’s also packed with extra features, including behind-the-scenes documentaries, deleted scenes, gag reels, and, of course, multiple audio and subtitle tracks.
+Disney+ doesn’t just have thousands of hours of classic and new entertainment to enjoy from the likes of Marvel, Star Wars, Pixar, and more.
+Much like DVDs and Blu-ray discs, the streaming service also is packed with extra features, including behind-the-scenes documentaries, deleted scenes, gag reels, and, of course, multiple audio and subtitle tracks.

-By default, Disney+ reverts to whichever language your streaming box, mobile device, game console, or web browser uses.
+By default, Disney+ reverts to whichever audio language your streaming box, mobile device, game console, or web browser uses.
 You don’t have to stick with that, though.
 If you want to change your language track or use subtitles, it’s actually pretty easy.
+Here’s how.

 How to change the language on Disney+

 According to the official Disney+ support page, this is what you need to do:

 - Log in to Disney+ with your email and password and start watching a movie or television show.
 If you’ve forgotten your password, it must be reset through the Disney+ website.